-How many pupils will there be in a class and in the school?
+How many pupils are there in a class and in the school?

 Our typical class size is 16 to 18.
-There will be up to three classes in each year group, with a maximum roll of 288 pupils at the school.
+There are up to three classes in each year group, with a maximum roll of 288 pupils at the school.

-Teaching will be based on the National Curriculum in England and will be customised to meet the needs of our local context.
+Teaching is based on the National Curriculum in England and is customised to meet the needs of our local context.
 E.g. We will not only teach British History and Geography but also aspects of both subjects pertaining to Japan, Asia and the wider world.

-Where do our teachers and staff come from?
+Where do your teachers and staff come from?

 Most of the teaching faculty are British and all teachers are fully trained and experienced in delivering the National Curriculum in England.